 Such is the ecosystem of market capitalism.
 And since at the point when an established industry finds itself disrupted by new technology there is usually no shortage of opportunities, it is no surprise that we are seeing a flood of small new OA publishers entering the scholarly communication market, most of whom appear to have set themselves the ambitious task of creating a large portfolio of new journals very rapidly.

 The arrival of these new publishers has been warmly received by OA advocates, most of whom view the rapid growth in the number of OA journals as evidence that a tipping point has been reached, and the OA movement has therefore finally won the argument.
-Today the Directory of Open Access Journals lists nearly 4,000 OA journals, and some expect to see a 50% growth in 2008.
+Today the Directory of Open Access Journals (DOAJ) lists nearly 4,000 OA journals, and some expect to see a 50% growth in 2008.

 But as the excitement has grown, so have the questions.
 Who are these new publishers?
 How are they recruiting their editorial boards, and attracting article submissions?
 How many of their journals actually have papers in them?
 And how are they evaluating papers before publishing them?

 Information Today columnist Robin Peek, for instance, points out that, on closer inspection, many of the new journals appear to have very little (if any) content in them, and some appear to have introduced rather unusual peer review practices.